gwa/bedrock-multisite-skeleton/README.md

 * Better folder structure
 * Easy WordPress configuration with environment specific files
 * Environment variables with [Dotenv](https://github.com/vlucas/phpdotenv)
+* Whoops is a nice little library that helps you deal with errors and exceptions in a less painful way.
 * Autoloader for mu-plugins (use regular plugins as mu-plugins)
+* [Debug Bar](https://wordpress.org/plugins/debug-bar/) Adds a debug menu to the admin bar that shows query, cache, and other helpful debugging information.
+* [Developer](https://wordpress.org/plugins/developer/) A plugin, which helps WordPress developers develop.
+* [Stage Switcher] Detects all the enviroments in WordPress.
+* [MultisiteDirectoryResolver](https://github.com/gwa/WpMultisiteDirectoryResolver) Adds filters that correct directory paths in a Wordpress multisite install with the WordPress installation in a custom subfolder.
+* Koodimonni composer lang support

 Use [bedrock-ansible](https://github.com/roots/bedrock-ansible) for additional features: